15 Surprising Uses for Eggshells for Your Home and Garden

 For all my coffee-drinking readers out there, pay close attention.
 Instead of throwing out that disgustingly bitter pot of coffee that sat far too long on the burner, try adding eggshells to lessen the acidity.
 One eggshell ground into a fine powder is enough to handle 4 cups of bitter coffee.

-Eggshells are an excellent abrasive to help you clean pots and get all the gunk and stickiness out of your dishes when you’re cleaning them by hand.
+Eggshells are an excellent abrasive for cleaning pots and removing gunk and stickiness from dishes when you’re cleaning them by hand.
 Add crushed eggshells and smaller pieces to your soap and hot water to get the job done.
+Mix crushed shells with vinegar and let it sit overnight.
+The resulting liquid can help scrub away stubborn stains on metal, glass, or ceramic surfaces.

 9. Feed Your Chickens